-Types of Fillers
+Types of injectable dermal Fillers

 Typically, the most common types of patients are:

-With polysaccharid fillers, there are no limitations as to the number of treatments the patients are able to receive nor age or gender limitations as such.
+With polysaccharid fillers, there are no limitations as to the number of treatments the patients are able to receive.
+Nor age or gender limitations as such.

 The first point is to check whether the product is properly documented and produced.
-In the US, fillers are approved as medical devices by the Food and Drug Administration (FDA) and fall under prescription practices. in Europe and the UK, HA fillers need CE marking from the health authorities and are non-prescription medical devices.
+In the US, fillers are approved as medical devices by the Food and Drug Administration (FDA) and are falling under prescription practices. in Europe and the UK, HA fillers need CE marking from the health authorities and are non-prescription medical devices.

-Who treats you matters too!
-In the US the injection is prescribed and performed by a health care provider, usually a doctor.
-In the EU fillers can usually be injected by anyone licensed to do so by the respective local medical authorities – usually doctors and nurses.
-In some EU countries, however, there are no regulations around this and in principle anyone could treat whether they are qualified or not.
+MediNordic sells its injection products only to healthcare professionals.
+Who treats you matters too.
+In the US the injection is prescribed and performed by a health care provider – usually a doctor.
+In the EU fillers are usually injected by anyone licensed to do so by the respective local medical authorities.
+These are usually doctors and nurses.
+In some EU countries, however, there are no regulations around this.
+And in principle anyone could treat whether they are qualified or not.

 - The amount of active ingredient (HA, Agarose, Collagen, Hydroxylapatite, etc.) in the product – in principle different concentrations are suited for different indications.

-Variation of the particles sizes in the product where monophasic products have homogeneous particle sizes showing more cohesivity and staying in place vs. biphasic/varying particle sizes that are less cohesive and may migrate/spread out post injection
+- The size of particles/molecules in the product as smaller molecules integrate with own tissue better/more naturally.
+Variation of the particles sizes in the product where monophasic products have homogeneous particle sizes showing more cohesivity.
+They are also staying in place vs. biphasic/varying particle sizes that are less cohesive and may migrate/spread out post injection.

-- The higher the concentration, the larger the particle size and the more cross-linking used the deeper they have to be injected (volume giving effect) and the longer they will last while the lower end of the range will allow more superficial injection and is used at more visible, superficial wrinkles and lines as well as lip contouring but typically lasting less than the volume giving, stiffer gel products.
+- The higher the concentration, the larger the particle size.
+And the more cross-linking used, the deeper they have to be injected (volume giving effect) and the longer they will last.
+While the lower end of the range will allow more superficial injection and is used at more visible, superficial wrinkles and lines as well as lip contouring.
+But typically lasting less than the volume giving, stiffer gel products.